 Getting Started

-Trivia and karaoke hosting means running live entertainment events at bars, restaurants, breweries, and private venues.
-As a trivia host, you present questions, manage scoring, and keep the energy high for teams competing against each other.
-As a karaoke host, you run the music system, manage the singer queue, and keep the crowd engaged.
-Many hosts do both, building a diverse calendar of weekly gigs.
+Live game hosting means running entertainment events at bars, restaurants, breweries, sports bars, and private venues.
+Trivia is the most common format.
+You present questions, manage scoring, keep the energy high for teams competing.
+Karaoke is a different beast: music system, singer queue, audience hype.
+Bingo, sports pick'em, brainpardy, lightning rounds, bluff, and tournaments round out the menu.
+Many hosts run multiple formats across the week, building a diverse calendar of weekly gigs.

 No prior experience is required.
 If you are comfortable speaking in front of a group and enjoy entertaining people, you have the core skills.
 Many successful hosts started with zero experience.
 They just showed up, learned on the job, and improved each week.
 Brainflood handles the technical complexity so you can focus on building your stage presence.